Probabilistic representation of weak solutions to a parabolic boundary value problem on a non-smooth domain: Introduction

 \section{Introduction}

-The probabilistic representation of solutions to second order parabolic equations is a useful tool to analyze these solutions (e.g., boundary sensitive analysis of solutions in \cite{C-G-K}, numerical analysis of solutions in \cite{C-P-S}) and has several applications (e.g., the literature cited in \cite{F}, \cite{R}, \cite{Z-Z}, and \cite{K}).
-For classical solutions to elliptic or parabolic equations, such probabilistic representation has been studied extensively in \cite{F}.
+The probabilistic representation of solutions to second order parabolic equations is a useful tool to analyze these solutions (e.g. boundary sensitive analysis of solutions in \cite{CGK06}, numerical analysis of solutions in \cite{CPS98}) and it has several applications (e.g. see \cite{Fre85, Roz05, Zha12, Kaw15} and references therein).
+For classical solutions to elliptic and parabolic equations, such probabilistic representation has been studied extensively in \cite{Fre85}.
 Parabolic equations encountered in applications have often no solutions with sufficient regularity.
-Several authors have studied the probabilistic representation of weak solutions to parabolic equations on a whole Euclidean space via backward stochastic differential equations (e.g., \cite{R}, \cite{Z-Z}).
+Several authors have studied the probabilistic representation of weak solutions to parabolic equations on a whole Euclidean space via backward stochastic differential equations (e.g. \cite{Roz05, Zha12}).

 This paper concerns with the probabilistic representation of weak solutions to a parabolic equation with a mixed boundary condition on a time-varying Lipschitz domain in a Euclidean space: the boundary condition is composed of a Robin and the homogeneous Dirichlet conditions.
-Such a parabolic equation is treated in \cite{K-T_2} to study an inverse problem determining the shape of a time-varying domain; in general, it does not possess a classical or strong solution, even if the equation has constant coefficients.
+Such a parabolic equation is treated in \cite{Kaw10} to study an inverse problem determining the shape of a time-varying domain; in general, it does not possess a classical or strong solution, even if the equation has constant coefficients.

-The probabilistic representation is considered in the following framework: The time-varying domain is included in a fixed smooth domain and a certain part of the boundary of the time-varying domain is also included in the boundary of the fixed domain, say the fixed boundary.
+The probabilistic representation is considered in the following framework: The time-varying domain is included in a fixed smooth domain and a certain part of the boundary of the time-varying domain is also included in the boundary of the fixed domain, namely the fixed boundary.
 The Robin condition is imposed on a part of the boundary included in the fixed boundary and the homogeneous Dirichlet condition is imposed on the rest of the boundary; we call the place setting the Robin condition (resp.
 Dirichlet condition) the Robin part (resp.
 Dirichlet part).
 Accordingly the Dirichlet part may be varied with time and both of the parts may be adjoining.
 As a basic stochastic process for the representation, we take the corresponding oblique reflecting diffusion process on the closure of the fixed domain to the parabolic equation.